BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 Plugin Config

 The plugin config should be available as an object under the `mapping` key of the plugin manifest.
-This tells nexus when a plugin should be displayed, by matching a resource to a shape.
+This tells Nexus Fusion when a plugin should be displayed, by matching a resource to a shape.

 ### Matching all resources

-The following will show `nexus-plugin-test` for _every_ resource inside Nexus Web.
+The following will show `nexus-plugin-test` for _every_ resource in Nexus Fusion.

 ```json
 {